Rahik-Sikder/Civiliscope/README.md

 # 🏛️ Civiliscope

-**Civiliscope** is a full-stack web app for visualizing the composition of the U.S. Congress — one seat at a time.
+**Civiliscope** is a transparency platform dedicated to making U.S. Congress accessible and accountable to the American people.

-Hover over Senate seats to learn more about each legislator, with data sourced from [congress-legislators](https://github.com/unitedstates/congress-legislators).
-Easily extendable to the House of Representatives.
+Our mission is to promote congressional transparency by providing real-time data on current legislators, revealing lobbying connections, and empowering citizens with the information they need to hold their representatives accountable.
+Data sourced from [congress-legislators](https://github.com/unitedstates/congress-legislators).

 ---